Uvacoder/gh-user-search/README.md

 - GitHub GraphQL API
 - Heroku

+## Features

+- Paginated results using GraphQL
+- Emoji translation and display using Emoji Mart
+- Light/Dark mode theme toggle using Material-UI and cookies
+- Search button animation using CSS transitions
+- Page results animation using Material-UI
+- Built utility to format large follower/following counts

 ## Project Specifications

 The goal of this exercise is to create an app that implements a portion of GitHub's Search feature, the user search, using their public API.
 Please share a working deployed version of the exercise as well as the GitHub repo.